-Many out there reckon that making only the minimum payment on their credit cards absolves them of all duties as responsible credit card owners.
+Many out there think that making only the minimum payment on their credit cards absolves them of all duties as responsible credit card owners.
 Well, that is hardly the case.

 So much goes into how your creditworthiness is determined, and your ability to go beyond the minimum when you pay your credit card bills is one of those factors.

 We will go so far as to say that regularly making only the minimum payment on credit cards, especially when there is a large outstanding balance, is a TERRIBLE idea.
 Read on to learn more about why you should make an effort to pay more than the minimum for each statement.

 When you continue to make only the minimum payment on your credit cards, your overall outstanding balance continues to bloat.
 Remember that each month, not only do previous dues get added on, but there’s also a painful interest component that gets added on.

 All this only adds to the overall outstanding balance to an extent where the payment you are making may not make a difference at all!

 This is definitely not the right course of action; you need to make more than the minimum payment on credit cards to ensure that the overall outstanding balance actually comes down instead of remaining the same (or worse… goes up)!

 Making Minimum Payment on Credit Cards Gives a False Sense of Security